Wild Trout Trust Conservation Awards 2018

 Terms and conditions of entry

-Applicants understand that they are entering a competition that is run by a charitable trust, with the financial support of our Sponsor, Thames Water.
+Applicants understand that they are entering a competition that is run by a charitable trust.
 All entries are welcome and encouraged.
-The Wild Trout Trust reserves the right to use material from any entry or prize winner in its promotional literature, or on its website, or in other publicity as may be appropriate to the Trust’s aims.
+The Wild Trout Trust will use the material from any entry or prize winner in its promotional literature, or on its website, or in other publicity as may be appropriate to the Trust’s aims, unless you advise at the time of entry that you do not wish to take part.
 Copyright in any and all material submitted by the applicant(s) will remain with the applicant(s), although by submitting an entry, the applicant agrees to the Trust using material as described in these terms.